pins/tutorials/Exercise2/README.md

-1. Configure the switch interfaces with IP addresses in the same block as the IP addresses in your hosts.
+1. Configure the switch interfaces with IP addresses in the same subnet as the IP addresses in your hosts.
 If you need to reboot your switches in exercises 3 or 4, remember to repeat this step.

     ```
     switch1$ sudo config interface ip add Ethernet120 10.1.1.1/24